Click here to return to the main conference page.

 Images figure prominently in the first extant text dedicated to the Mountain of Five Plateaus (Wutai shan 五臺山): Huixiang’s 慧祥 (seventh-century) Ancient Chronicle of Mount Clear and Cool (Gu Qingliang zhuan 古清涼傳).
 In addition to renderings of Mañjuśrī, the central chapters of this two-folio work mention statues of Maitreya, Śākyamuni, and Samantabhadra housed in temples, stūpas, and a cavern at the emerging center of Buddhist activity.
 The total absence of Buddhist statues from the Ancient Chronicle’s little-studied fifth and final chapter is thus striking.
 Exploring the narratives compiled in the “Miscellaneous Accounts of Branches and Tributaries” (Zhiliu/zashu 支流) chapter I will consider what the absence of images (as well as monastics and Mañjuśrī) from these materials suggests about regional religious life during the period.
 I will also consider how these records teach us about the roles that images played in the textual construction of mountains as Buddhist sites in medieval East Asia more generally.

-- James Benn (McMaster): Why did East Asian Buddhists care so much about non-Buddhist religious practitioners in India?
+- James Benn (McMaster): East Asian Buddhist attitudes towards non-Buddhist practitioners in India

 The early eighth-century Chinese Buddhist apocryphal scripture known as Lengyan jing or Śūraṃgama sutra contains some vivid and lengthy descriptions of demonic states that may arise for the practitioner in deep states of meditation.
 In some of these states, the practitioner is said to experience profound mis-perceptions of reality that are said to correspond to the teachings of named non-Buddhist individuals or schools in India.
 References to Jains or Nirgranthas abound in Chinese Buddhist literature, and the Jains are frequent targets of religious polemic, but other, more obscure, ascetic traditions are also the topic of lively discussion for Buddhist authors.
 In this paper, I ask why Buddhists in East Asia—especially those who had never been to India—showed such anxiety and concern about non-Buddhist teachings.